You may have noticed that some brands use success stories or case studies as social proof.

 – The client represents your ideal client (or that area on which you want to focus your efforts)

-– They have obtained specific and verifiable results after working with you
+– They’ve obtained specific and verifiable results after working with you

-– They have worked with or used a competitor’s product and switched to your brand.
+– They’ve worked with or used a competitor’s product and switched to your brand.
 This would be the perfect case!

 Once you have chosen the client you need to be prepared not to waste anyone’s time.